Live-Z Calibration and Mesh Bed Leveling on the Prusa i3 Mk3¶

 Jeff Jordan’s “Life Adjust” alternate Live-Z calibration procedure¶

-Jeff Jordan’s “life-adjust” procedure has reached legendary status over on the Prusa support forums, with well over 50 pages of comments.
+Jeff Jordan’s “life-adjust” procedure has reached legendary status over on the Prusa support forums, with well over 40 pages of posts.
 The brilliance of Jeff’s approach is in it’s simplicity.
 Rather than printing thin lines and trying to extrapolate what they mean for an entire print, he uses an actual print with lines printed adjacent to each other.
 A simple 75x75x0.20mm single-layer print is large enough to see how lines interact, yet simple enough to print and adjust quickly.

 Here’s a quick look at Jeff’s procedure mid-print.